 Stoddard Peak Trail is a 10.3 mile moderately trafficked out and back trail located near Claremont, California and is rated as moderate.
-The trail is primarily used for hiking and is accessible from October until May.
+The trail is primarily used for hiking and is best used from October until May.
 Dogs are also able to use this trail.

 Really nice and amazing trail.
 A lot a rocks so where appropriate shoes.